 10 Best Movies With Shockingly Realistic Endings

 The relevance of a realistic ending is way too underrated in mainstream cinema.
 Most movies sugarcoat their material and provide answers to viewers that are far too easy to digest.
 Some filmmakers make excellent use of this but more often than not, it takes away the point and leaves audiences with very little to chew on even after the credits have rolled out.
-Many mainstream directors make use of plot twists but most of them seem blatantly convoluted for mere shock value.
-This is where films with shockingly realistic endings become really more powerful than what we think.
-This article takes a look at top movies with most realistic endings.
+Many mainstream directors make use of plot twists, but most of them seem blatantly convoluted for mere shock value.
+This is where films with shockingly realistic endings become really more powerful than we think.
+This article takes a look at the top movies with the most realistic endings.

 10. Gone Baby Gone (2007)